rafael-domingo/Spotlightify/README.md

 - The application is limited in the user's ability to access all aspects of the Spotify API.
 It provides at a minimum a limited selection of the user's Artists, Albuns, Tracks, and Playlists and there is no Search functionality.
 This was primarily due to the desire to provide a minimum shippable product and the intended purpose was to explore the Spotify API and play around with new user interface concepts.
 Given more time, I would like to add additional functionality to fully re-create the existing Spotify desktop experience.
 - The component that handles the Spotify playback API was taken from the `React Spotify Web Playback` package.
 Given more time, I would have preferred to create a component from scratch so I could create a full-page Now Playing screen that has full-screen cover art and can show the user's queue.
 - Since this was my first personal project that utilized `Sass`, the naming and layout of the various stylesheets were a little haphazard; improvements can be made to the naming conventions of the classNames to conform to best practices.
+- Currently, the application doesn't remember whether a user has already logged in so the user has to log in everytime they reload the webpage.
+Ideally I would've implemented cookies to help remember a user's access and refresh tokens so they wouldn't have to do this.